Epstein jail guards charged with falsifying records

 Attorney General William Barr had previously said investigators found “serious irregularities” at the jail and the FBI’s investigation had been slowed because some witnesses were uncooperative.

 Epstein had been placed on suicide watch after he was found July 23 on the floor of his cell with a strip of bedsheet around his neck, according to an indictment that provided new details about Epstein’s final days.

-Epstein was moved back to a regular cell on July 30 where he was required to have a cellmate, but he was left with none after his cellmate was transferred out of the MCC on Aug.
-9, the day before his death, the indictment said.
+Once moved back to a cell on July 30, Epstein was required to have a cellmate but he was left with none after his cellmate was transferred out of the MCC on Aug.
+9, two days before he died, the indictment said.

-The indictment said Noel confessed to a supervisor after Epstein was found unresponsive in his cell when the guards went to deliver breakfast.
-Noel confessed to a supervisor then that they hadn’t done either their 3 a.m. or 5 a.m. rounds, the indictment.
+The indictment said Noel confessed to a supervisor after Epstein was found unresponsive in his cell when they went to deliver breakfast to inmates that “we did not complete the 3 a.m. nor 5 a.m. rounds.”